-'Production of Knowledge' as a Vocation of Pentecostal Theologians at the 65 Postmodern Turn: Nurturing Research Culture Among Pentecostal Theological Educators in India
+'Production of Knowledge' as a Vocation of Pentecostal Theologians at the 65 Postmodern Turn: Nurturing Research Culture Among Pentecostal Theological Educators in India courses which any evangelical seminary in the West might offer 42

 In a nutshell, Pentecostal research education was infringed upon by the ecumenical and evangelical framework.
 We uncritically follow 'evangelical' or 'ecumenical' directions in our Pentecostal theological deliberations.
 Perhaps, these frameworks have colonized most of the Pentecostal education and Pentecostal theologies in the Indian context.
 In short, Pentecostal theological institutions' dependency upon ecumenical or evangelical recognition eventually resulted in a sloppy and spurious way of Pentecostal knowledge production rather than its being genuine and authentic.